Karji: History

+In the later eighteenth and early nineteenth centuries, Konkani Muslims became influential sailors, merchants, and government employees as the port city of Bombay (present Mumbai) began developing.

 Geography

 Karji is located in the heart of Khadipatan, Taluka of Khed, on the Khed - Bahirwali road, about 18.0 km from Khed, and 20.0 km from its railway station.
 The village is surrounded by two rivers, one of which is the Jagbudi.

 Demographics

 Karji consists of four sub-villages (Tambe Mohallah, Chougle Mohallah, Rehmat Mohallah, Amshet and Karji Gavalwadi), with over 600 homes and a total population approaching 3000.
 Community surnames include Jadhav, Tambe, Parkar, Chougle, Yedre, Burte, Dhanavade, Devrukhkar, Nadkar, Jagde and Gawade.
 The main religions are Hinduism, Buddhism and Islam (Hindu kunbi samaj).
 The main source of income is rice-farming, and most of the village's youth work in the Middle Eastern countries of Oman, Saudi Arabia, Kuwait, United Arab Emirates, Bahrain and Qatar.
 Some of them are settled in the United Kingdom, United States of America, South Africa and other countries.

 Amenities

-Education is available in Urdu and Marathi.
-Adarsha High School and Junior College in Karji was one of the first schools at this level in the area.
+Education is available in both Urdu and Marathi.
+A local high school and junior college in Karji was among the first institutions at this level in the region.

-The village has a water scheme, a telephone exchange, Internet services (dial-up connection Sancharnet as Prepaid, NetOne as Postpaid and ADSL broadband) from BSNL, Cell phone (Mobile) services of Vodafone Essar, Bharti Airtel, Idea Cellular, Tata Teleservices, BSNL and Reliance Communications, a government hospital and a postal service.
-The village has a branch of the State Bank of India, and a bridge over a creek that is connected to the Jagbudi.
-Bus services are run by the Maharashtra State Road Transport Corporation (MSRTC).
+The village is equipped with a water supply system, a telephone exchange, and internet services including dial-up, postpaid, and broadband connectivity.
+Mobile phone services are available through multiple network providers.
+The village also has a government hospital, a postal facility, and a local bank branch.
+A bridge over a nearby creek connects to the Jagbudi River.
+Public transportation is provided by the state-run bus service.